-Last updated on September 4th, 2023
+Last updated on January 7th, 2025

 The Saint John’s Bible brings the ancient art of handwritten and illuminated manuscripts into the 21st century, as both a religious text and work of art.
 See it at Saint John’s University in Minnesota, at an exhibit near you, or online.

 I use links to improve your browsing experience.
 A few may be affiliate links that pay me a small commission if you use them to reserve a room, rent a car, or purchase certain goods or services.
-You don’t pay anything extra, but it helps keep this website running without intrusive advertisements.
+You don’t pay anything extra, but it helps keep this website running without intrusive ads.
 To learn more, review my policies and disclosures.

 What is the Saint John’s Bible?